Can you still find Authentic Africa Today?

 Many love visiting “Remarkable Rwanda,” and it has become a high-end, luxury Safari and prominent Convention Destination that more and more meets and exceeds international standards.

 Rwanda offers another, most attractive look at the African Continent that defies the conventional view of the continent at large.

 Uganda, since 1986 under the leadership of Yoweri Museveni, has steadily moved towards its destiny as an African Nation.
-Development is a permanent part of what is called in Uganda as wealth creation, and a repeat visitor can readily see the progress in cities such as Kampala, Entebbe, and Jinja.
+Development is a permanent part of Uganda’s wealth creation, and a repeat visitor can readily see the progress in cities such as Kampala, Entebbe, and Jinja.

-Ugandans might speak the best English on the continent, yet there are parks and places where the Africa that you are looking ford can still be found off-the-beaten-Tourist paths without the crowds.
+Ugandans might speak the best English on the continent, yet there are parks and places where the Africa you are looking for can still be found off-the-beaten-Tourist paths without the crowds.

-Uganda’s Tourism Sector has mushroomed with a drastic increase of tourists drawn because the country offers affordability, including for Luxury Travelers.
+Uganda’s Tourism Sector has mushroomed with a drastic increase in tourists because the country offers affordability, including Luxury Travelers.
 Gorilla Permits are $800 less than in higher-priced Rwanda.

 Yet Uganda, unlike Rwanda, offers you places where you can find the Africa that you imagine, only better.
 Safari experiences as they were 50-years ago but with much-improved transportation and lodging.